NelsonGan/tic-tac-toe-reactjs/README.md

 Tic Tac Toe Minimax is an interactive web application that showcases the working of alpha-beta pruning.
 The app is equipped with an AI opponent that always selects the best optimal move in a tic tac toe match.
 The app also features a real-time display of the number of states explored in each move, highlighting the significant performance gains achieved with alpha-beta pruning.

 ## Tech Stack
-The application was built with ReactJS.
+The application is built with ReactJS.

 ## Deployed URL (Vercel)
 https://nelsongan-tic-tac-toe.vercel.app/